 What Water Temperature Is Too Hot For Swimming?

-If someone wants their own personal body heat regulated while swimming then slightly cooler temperatures are likely going to be preferred; 72-76 °F (22-24 °C).
-While these temperatures still allow you to stay afloat comfortably without feeling chilled through your core, they won’t leave you feeling overly hot while also allowing your body’s normal cooling mechanisms take place so as not cause overheating due any added strain on your system from doing high intensity activities such as laps or organized classes.
-Above all else remember that everyone has different preference when it comes down selecting what feels best when swimming and finding what works best long term boils down largely trial and error until each individual discovers their comfort zone — but starting out within this somewhat universal range could help lead them closer towards narrowing down what’s most suitable faster!
+If someone wants their body heat regulated while swimming, slightly cooler temperatures will likely be preferred: 72-76 °F (22-24 °C).
+While these temperatures still allow you to stay afloat comfortably without feeling chilled through your core, they won’t leave you feeling overly hot while also allowing your body’s normal cooling mechanisms to take place.
+Hence, so as not to cause overheating due to any added strain on your system from doing high-intensity activities such as laps or organized classes.

 Risks of Swimming in Hot Water